palantir/go-java-launcher/README.md

 Note that the custom `jvmOpts` appear after the static `jvmOpts` and thus typically take precendence; the exact behaviour may depend on the Java distribution.

-If any sub-processes are defined, they will be launched as child processes of the main process, with all of these processes occupying their own process group.
-Additionally, a monitor sub-process will be launched, which terminates the group, should the main process die.
+If any subProcesses are defined, they will be launched as child processes of the main process, with all of these processes occupying their own process group.
+Additionally, a monitor subProcess will be launched, which terminates the group, should the main process die.

 `env` block, both in static and custom configuration, supports restricted set of automatic expansions for values